CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#fd_read" name="fd_read"></a>`__wasi_fd_read()`

-Reads from a file descriptor.
+Read from a file descriptor.

 Note: This is similar to `readv` in POSIX.